 - Nasal polyps

-Each of these factors makes it physically impossible for a person to nasal breathes.
-If nasal breathing is not possible, the body’s only choice is to mouth breathe.
-If you can’t breathe through your nose for two minutes you should see an ENT.
+Each of these factors make it physically impossible for a person to breathe.
+If nasal breathing is not possible, the body’s only choice is to breathe.
+If you can’t breath through your nose for two minutes you should see an ENT.

 How Does Mouth Breathing Affect The Body?

 Mouth breathing has a number of detrimental effects on the mouth and body:

 Mouth breathing changes the way the tongue works and where it rests in the mouth.

 Your tongue should naturally rest in the top of your mouth, however, when your mouth is open it rests in the bottom.
 This leads to underdeveloped oral musculature, and can cause problems with speech, swallowing, breathing and chewing.
 When the tongue rests low in the mouth, it must push forward to swallow – this is called a tongue thrust.